 Japanese speakers may find it difficult to imagine a career as a translator.

-The dream can become a reality someday by working hard and dreaming big.
-So don’t give up, even if it takes a lot of motivation and perseverance!
+Working hard and dreaming big can make your dream a reality someday, so don’t give up, even if it takes a lot of motivation and perseverance!

 Hard work and passion for languages may make you a superb translator.
 So, before deciding, think about the benefits and drawbacks.